Easier Painting Than Thinking: Can Text-to-Image Models Set the Stage, but Not Direct the Play?: Additional Experiments

 \subsection{Human Alignment Study}

 To further validate the effectiveness of employing MLLMs as substitutes for human evaluation, we compare MLLM-based judgments with those of human annotators.
-Specifically, we focus on four dimensions (\ie, MI, MA, MR, and TR), which capture the fundamental visual elements of evaluation: instance, attribute, relation, and text.
+Specifically, we focus on four dimensions (\ie, \MI, \MA, \MR, and \TR), which capture the fundamental visual elements of evaluation: instance, attribute, relation, and text.
 As the questions in the remaining eight reasoning dimensions can also be decomposed into these same elements, evaluating these four dimensions could be sufficient.
 In our experiments, we use images from GPT-Image along these four dimensions.
 For the human annotation results, we hire professional annotators who are highly experienced in image and video annotation.
 The annotation pipeline begins with the distribution of detailed guidelines, followed by training and trial annotations to ensure consistency.
 The annotators then carry out the primary annotation (first round), after which the results undergo secondary and tertiary rounds of verification through full inspection, ensuring high-quality and reliable results.
 Considering the imbalance in the human-annotated ground-truth results (\eg, the number of correctly generated visual elements in GPT-Image generations is substantially greater than that of incorrect ones), we introduce \textit{balanced accuracy}~\cite{brodersen2010balanced} to provide a fair and robust evaluation.

 As shown in Table~\ref{table:human_alignment}, closed-source MLLMs significantly outperform open-source ones in recognizing these fundamental visual elements, with OpenAI o3 and Gemini 2.5 Pro achieving the best performance.
-Considering the trade-off between performance and API cost, we select Gemini 2.5 Flash as our evaluator for large-scale evaluation (\ie, its API cost is about one-fourth of that of OpenAI o3 and Gemini 2.5 Pro, while performance drops by around 1\%).
-Meanwhile, considering the possible unavailability of closed-source APIs in the future, we also report evaluation results using Qwen2.5-VL-72B and Qwen3-VL-235B-Thinking, as they achieve leading performance across all open-source MLLMs.
+Considering the trade-off between performance and API cost, we select Gemini 2.5 Flash as our evaluator for large-scale evaluation (\ie, its API cost is about $1/4$ of that of Gemini 2.5 Pro, while performance drops by around 1\%).
+Meanwhile, considering the possible unavailability of closed-source APIs in the future, we also report evaluation results using Qwen2.5-VL-72B-Instruct, Qwen3-VL-8B-Thinking, Qwen3-VL-32B-Thinking, and Qwen3-VL-30B-A3B-Thinking for more convenient evaluation, which are available on our \leaderboard.